A Guide to Replacing and Reporting a Lost Green Card

 The First Thing You Need to Do When You Lose Your Green Card

-Once you realize that your green card is lost or missing, you must contact your local or international police department and file a report.
+Once your green card is lost or missing, contact your local or international police department and file a report.

 Why should you obtain a police report if your government-issued ID documents, such as a green card or military ID, are lost or stolen?
-Reporting them missing will protect you if they are found at a crime scene.
+Reporting a lost or stolen green card (or military ID) will protect you if the documents are found at a crime scene.

-You could end up in trouble if your government-issued ID is linked to a crime scene and you have not reported them as missing or stolen.
+You could get in trouble if your government-issued ID is linked to a crime scene and you have not reported them as missing or stolen.

 To start the process of replacing your lost green card, you will need to file a Form I-90.

 You can file this form online or in person.
-If you choose to file online for green card replacement, you will submit and pay the fees online.
+If you file for green card replacement online, you will submit and pay the fees online.
 Additionally, you will be able to check on the progress of your application and receive any updates online.

 You can also file your Form I-90 and pay the applicable fees in person by submitting it at a United States Citizenship and Immigration Services (USCIS) office.